google/comprehensive-rust/src/generics/generic-data.md

     * It means these methods are defined for any `T`.
     * It is possible to write `impl Point<u32> { .. }`.
       * `Point` is still generic and you can use `Point<f64>`, but methods in this block will only be available for `Point<u32>`.

+* Try declaring a new variable `let p = Point { x: 5, y: 10.0 };`.
+  Update the code to allow points that have elements of different types, by using two type variables, e.g., `T` and `U`.

 </details>